 By: Benedict G. Vinzani Jr., Ph.D.

-- The commercial, institutional and municipal establishments, in addition to separating clear glass, colored glass, aluminum cans and leaf waste, will require to separate high-grade office paper and corrugated paper.
+• The commercial, institutional and municipal establishments, in addition to separating clear glass, colored glass, aluminum cans and leaf waste, are required to separate high-grade office paper and corrugated paper.
 This requirement also applies to fairs and community events.

 Here are some suggestions for participating in any recycling program: